AiursoftWeb/CommandFramework/readme.md

 }
 ```

 That's it!

+## Learn step 7: How to build and configure a background service?

 You can even start a background service in your command line tool!

+To build a background service, you need to implement an `IHostedService`.
+Here use `ServerMonitor` as an example:

 ```csharp